cheminfo/roc-eln-docker/faq.md

 ## FAQ

-### How to update a docker image ?
+### How to update a docker image?

 The docker-compose.yml file contains the list of all the docker images required by this project, their version as well as their dependencies.
 If you want to update the version of an image you should change the name in the docker-compose.yml.
 After changing this file you should run: `docker-compose up -d --build` (-d allows to put the process in background).

-### Don't use docker !
+### Don't use docker!

-You should not use the `docker` instruction because it is not aware of dependencies and it could lead to unexpected results.
+You should not use the `docker` instruction because it is not aware of dependencies, and it could lead to unexpected results.
 Please always use `docker-compose` instead.

 In order to check all the running docker images: `docker-compose ps`